- Lawyers and the Legal Profession

-Associate Dean Levin, a graduate of Northwestern University’s Medill School of Journalism and Columbia Law School, clerked for Judge Robert W. Sweet in the Southern District of New York.
+Professor Levin, a graduate of Northwestern University’s Medill School of Journalism and Columbia Law School, clerked for Judge Robert W. Sweet in the Southern District of New York.
 She subsequently practiced for fourteen years at Patterson, Belknap, Webb & Tyler, where she represented media clients, engaged in commercial litigation and served on the firm’s Ethics Committee.
 She also served as secretary to the Committee on Professional and Judicial Ethics of the New York City Bar Association.
 In recent years, she has served on the Connecticut Bar Association’s Task Force on the Future of the Legal Profession and on the Connecticut Joint Task Force on Attorney Trustee Accounts.

-Associate Dean Levin served as the first director of the Law School’s Lawyering Process Program and as the first faculty pro bono coordinator.
+Professor Levin served as the first director of the Law School’s Lawyering Process Program and as the first faculty pro bono coordinator.
 At the request of the Connecticut Judicial Branch Access to Justice Commission, she recently co-authored a report and recommendations about access to justice for self-represented litigants.